 When we understand dissociation as adaptive, complex trauma as cumulative misattunement, and neurodivergence as a nervous system difference rather than a deficit, the overlap between autism and complex trauma becomes clearer and less pathologizing.

-The clinical task, then, is not to eliminate dissociation, but to understand what it has protected and to build conditions where it is no longer required.
+The clinical task, then, is not to eliminate dissociation.
+It is to understand what it has protected and to build conditions where it is no longer required.

 For specialized therapeutic support and neurodiversity-affirming care, visit Shoreview Therapy.